Sauterelle57/SplineEditor/README.md

 This project was created by [Marie Giacomel](https://www.linkedin.com/in/marie-giacomel/).

 Thank you for reading!
-Enjoy using the SplineEditor!
+Enjoy the SplineEditor!